position Assistant Coach

 Bittner, a forward for the Buckeyes from 2002-05, has coaching experience at the professional, collegiate and junior levels, along with international competition with Team USA.

 In 2017-18, Bittner’s first season back with the Buckeyes, the team advanced to its first Frozen Four in 20 years, posting a 26-10-5 record, and led the country on the penalty kill while ranking third in team defense and in the Top 10 in scoring offense and on the power play.
-In 2018-19, the squad captured the first Big Ten regular season title in program history and advanced to the NCAA Tournament, posting a 20-11-5 record.
+In 2018-19, the squad captured the Big Ten regular season title and advanced to the NCAA Tournament, posting a 20-11-5 record.
+The 2019-20 team finished second in the Big Ten, posted a 20-11-5 overall record and was poised for a program-record fourth consecutive trip to the NCAA Tournament when the remainder of the season was canceled because of the COVID-19 pandemic.

 Bittner came to Ohio State after serving as the associate head coach of the Dubuque Fighting Saints in the United States Hockey League (USHL) in 2016-17.